 A hundred times a day I remind myself that my inner and outer life depend upon the labors of other people, living and dead, and that I must exert myself in order to give in the full measure I have received and am still receiving. – Albert Einstein.

-During my no spend year, it’s becoming painfully obvious to me just how free is available to me for free.
+During my no spend year, it’s becoming painfully obvious to me just how much is available to me for free.
 Libraries with a treasure trove of endless books to entertain and teach me.
 Parks filled with crunchy golden leaves and cute squirrels to relax me.
 Sunrises and sunsets that to me with gratitude and excitement.
 Animals that offer companionship, warmth and love.
 Internet that connects me with family and friends, work that I love and an encyclopedia of knowledge.

 More Asteya Inspired Habits: